Slavery in China: Slavery by non-Han Chinese

 The Yuan dynasty (1271–1368 AD) expanded slavery and implemented harsher terms of service.
 In the process of the Mongol invasion of China proper, many Han Chinese were enslaved by the Mongol rulers.
 According to Japanese historians Sugiyama Masaaki (杉山正明) and Funada Yoshiyuki (舩田善之), there were also a certain number of Mongolian slaves owned by Han Chinese during the Yuan.
 Moreover, there is no evidence that Han Chinese suffered particularly cruel abuse.

-Korean women were viewed as having white and delicate skin (肌膚玉雪發雲霧) by Hao Jing 郝經 (1223–1275), a Yuan scholar, and it was highly desired and prestigious to own Korean female servants among the "Northerner" nobility in the Yuan dynasty as mentioned in Toghon Temür's (shùndì 順帝) Xù Zīzhì Tōngjiàn (續資治通鑒): (京師達官貴人，必得高麗女，然後為名家) and the Caomuzi (草木子) by Ye Ziqi (葉子奇) which was cited by the Jingshi ouji (京師偶記引) by Chai Sang (柴桑).

 Conditions of slavery in premodern China

 Slaves could either be bought and sold to their masters or inherit their role through birth.
 The majority of the Chinese slave market consisted of adolescents and young adults.
 Chinese law stated that families could only sell their children under the condition that doing so would save the rest of their family from starvation.
 Despite this law, the restrictions of human sales were rarely enforced.
 On some occasions, slaves were born into the family house by an existing slave thereby becoming a slave under that household by birth.